Nudity in film: Indian cinema

 Nudity in film is restricted by the Indian Censor Board.
-Even in 18+ films, full frontal nudity with genitals/buttocks exposed is banned (not allowed to be released in India).
-However some Indian films with their premieres outside India do contain nudity and western films containing nude scenes are allowed to be shown in the adult film theaters in major cities of the country.
+Even in 18+ films, full frontal nudity with genitals/buttocks exposed is forbidden from release in India.
+However some Indian films with their premieres outside India do contain nudity, and western films containing nude scenes are allowed to be shown in the adult film theaters in major cities of the country.
 The Bengali film Gandu (2010), starring Anubrata Basu, features full-frontal nudity and a fully erect penis, and the film Chatrak (2011), starring Paoli Dam and Anubrata Basu, features full-frontal male and female nudity.
 Another Bengali film Cosmic Sex shows Rii Sen completely nude.
 Malayalam films Kutty Srank (2010) and The Painted House (2015) show nudity of main protagonist actresses.
-Hindi films include Trishagni (1988) and Bandit Queen (1994) contain nudity though in Trishagni body-double was used for actress Pallavi Joshi.
-A scene in Ek Chhotisi Love Story (2002) which appeared to show actress Manisha Koirala's buttock cleavage in underwear was shot using a body double.
+Hindi films Trishagni (1988), Maya Memsaab (1993) and Bandit Queen (1994) contain nudity though in Trishagni a body-double was used for actress Pallavi Joshi.
+A scene in Ek Chhotisi Love Story (2002) which appeared to show actress Manisha Koirala's character's buttock cleavage in underwear was shot using a body double.

-Sri Lankan Cinema
+Sri Lankan cinema

 Director Asoka Handagama is famous for showing nude scenes in his films.
-Another director Vimukthi Jayasundara got fame by making The Forsaken Land (2005) with nude scenes.
+Another director, Vimukthi Jayasundara, got fame by making The Forsaken Land (2005) with nude scenes.

+Middle Eastern & North African cinema

+In most Middle Eastern countries, nudity in films is prohibited.
+One exception is Israel, where it is allowed under some restrictions.
+Another exception is Tunisia, where scenes of female nudity appear in some movies.